How to study Medical Massage

 The current collection of massage DVDs covers the entire “Medical Massage” scope of practice (around 60 topics).
 This article offers a set of guidelines to aid the viewer in learning this variety of presented topics to the maximum extent.

-- We all agree that the practitioner considered as “better” is the one who is capable of delivering faster and sustained results.
-No one will argue that a higher level of sense of touch is one of the factors setting apart the good massage therapists from the less good.
+5. If we are to establish the criteria for a “better” practitioner, it would be deliverance of faster and sustained results.
+Once can seriously argue that a higher level of sense of touch is one of the factors setting apart the good massage therapists from the less good.
 Sense of touch is our capability to see with our hands what eyes cannot see.
 In other words the understanding of physiology, structural anatomy, physiological effect and more, must be adopted to the level of the imagination.
 It is for this reason that I highly recommend carefully studying DVD volume 10 as well as the related articles.
 I strongly believe that this will help you to understand the simplicity, power and extensive usefulness of medical massage.
 As I stated before, it is the understanding that makes the crucial difference in delivering results.
 On many of my DVDs topics within one volume are not related and have to be studied separately.
 I recommend viewing each topic separately numerous times, paying attention to my explanation at the time of hands-on performance, as well as taking notes.
 When it comes time for you to perform the first few initial hands-on applications on real clients, I recommend using these notes and /or my typed material.

 As I stated in the beginning, understanding and not memorization of the material will lead you to becoming the therapist that delivers results.
 Remember, massage therapy is about results.
 If you will have additional questions or suggestions, please feel free to write to me.

 Boris Prilutsky, MA